-Note: The following applies to Ohio Department Of Transportation Projects
+Note: The following applies to Ohio Department Of Transportation Projects AND municipal projects performed in conjunction with the Ohio Department Of Transportation (AOS Bulletin 2015-003)

-Force Account Limits (Ohio Rev. Code § 5517.02)
+Force Account Limits (Ohio Rev. Code §5517.02)

-The legislative changes in House Bill 51 increased the statutory limits for ODOT force account projects to \$30,000 per mile of highway and \$60,000 for any traffic control signal or any other single project.
+The legislative changes in House Bill 51 increasedOn July 1, 2013, the statutory limits for ODOT force account projects increased from \$25,000 to \$30,000 per mile of highway and from \$50,000 to \$60,000 for any traffic control signal or any other single project.
 The changes also require the ODOT Director to increase these limits on the first day of July of every odd-numbered year beginning in 2015 by an amount to not exceed the lesser of three per cent or the percentage increase in ODOT's construction cost index, as annualized and totaled for the two prior calendar years.
+The 2015 rates are \$30,210 per mile of highway and \$60,420 per traffic signal or other single project.
 The Director shall publish the applicable amounts on ODOT's website.

-Work Exempt from Competitive Bidding/Force Account Requirements (Ohio Rev. Code § 5517.021)

-Certain work that may be undertaken by ODOT that does not require competitive bidding:
+Work Exempt from Competitive Bidding/Force Account Requirements (Ohio Rev. Code §5517.021) Certain work that may be undertaken by ODOT that does not require competitive bidding:

 - Replace any single span bridge in its substantial entirety or widen any single span bridge, including necessary modifications to accommodate widening the existing substructure and wing walls.
 The deck area of the new or widened bridge may not exceed 700 square feet as measured around the outside perimeter of the deck. - Replace the bearing, beams, and deck of any bridge on that bridge's existing foundation if the deck area of the rehabilitated structure does not exceed 800 square feet. - Construct or replace any single cell or multi-cell culvert whose total waterway opening does not exceed 52 square feet. - Pave or patch an asphalt surface if the operation does not exceed 120 tons of asphalt per lanemile of roadway length.
-The department may not perform a continuous resurfacing operation under this section if the cost of work exceeds the amounts established in R.C.
-Section 5517.02. - Approach roadway work, extending not more than 150 feet as measured from the back side of the bridge abutment wall or outside the edge of the culvert, as applicable.
+The department may not perform a continuous resurfacing operation under this section if the cost of work exceeds the amounts established in Ohio Rev. Code §5517.02. - Approach roadway work, extending not more than 150 feet as measured from the back side of the bridge abutment wall or outside the edge of the culvert, as applicable.
 The length of the approach guardrail shall be in accordance with ODOT's design requirements and shall not be included in the approach work size limitation.

-These projects are not subject to the force account requirements of Ohio Rev. Code § 117.16, do not require an estimate, and are exempt from audit for force account purposes except to determine compliance with applicable size or tonnage restrictions.
+These projects are not subject to the force account requirements of Ohio Rev. Code §117.16, do not require an estimate, and are exempt from audit for force account purposes except to determine compliance with applicable size or tonnage restrictions.

-Force Account Assessment Forms (Ohio Rev. Code § 117.16)
+Force Account Assessment Forms (Ohio Rev. Code §117.16)